CedarsDSN/Galaxy_tutorial/docs/Tertiary analysis/Analysis of differential gene expression/Identification of differentially expressed genes.rst

 * DESeq2

 For the first three tools, the user doesn't need to enter any values as everything is pre-entered when creating the workflow.
 However, the most important thing to note at this step is the factors to be entered within the DESeq2 tool.

-The steps to do this are -
+**Setting up DESeq2** -

 * Scroll down to the DESeq2 part of the workflow and click the edit button next to "Specify a factor name, e.g. effects_drug_x or cancer_markers"